-Guidelines for writing a SUMMARY with IN-TEXT
+Guidelines for using IN-TEXT

 Skills practiced: note-taking, paraphrasing (using